jun-simons/ChronoGraph/docs/tutorials/repository_basics.md

 }
 ```

-This is the same Graph API you know—snapshots, diff, algorithms, and DOT export all work on `repo.graph()` as well.
+This is the same Graph API described in [Graph Basics](tutorials/graph_basics.md)—snapshots, diff, algorithms, and DOT export all work on `repo.graph()` as well.

 ---